 Employment is expected to grow at an average pace with all other occupations at about 7% for the decade ending in 2026.
 Job prospects are expected to be good because of the high turnover in this field, and because people never seem to tire of dining out.
 As people quit their jobs and move onto other things, restaurants always need new hires to fill these openings.

 Full-service restaurants employ the majority of waiters and waitresses.
-The more upscale of these restaurants often require their staffs to wear uniforms.
+The more upscale restaurants often require their staffs to wear uniforms.

-You'll spend the vast majority of time on your feet because this is a physically demanding job.
-You'll have to carry heavy trays, and move quickly but certainly not clumsily.
-A great deal of interaction with others is required, both with staff and with customers.
+Servers spend the majority of time on their feet because this is a physically demanding job.
+They carry heavy trays and move quickly but certainly not clumsily.
+A great deal of interaction with others is required, both with staff and customers.

 Many servers work part-time, but the hours can be erratic.
-Your work schedule might include early mornings, evenings, late nights, weekends, and holidays.
-Depending on your location, the work can be seasonal, such as if you work in or near a travel destination.
-You might work steady shifts for a while, then be out of work for a period of time while the calendar rolls around again.
+A work schedule might include early mornings, evenings, late nights, weekends, and holidays.
+Depending on the location, the work can be seasonal, such as if the restaurant is in or near a travel destination.
+They may work steady shifts for a while, then be out of work for a period of time until tourist season begins again.

 How to Get the Job